 This colorful and subtly sweet and tangy cabbage and apple slaw has an appealing crunch.
-And it might just be the kind of salad that older kids and teens whose palates are developing will actually enjoy eating!
+And it might just be the kind of salad that older kids and teens will actually enjoy eating!

 The flavor and crunch provides a nice contrast to creamy dishes like vegan mac and cheese, and is also a refreshing side with bold dishes like veggie chili or curried stews.